cloudogu/carp/README.md

 ```

 ### Bypassing CAS-Authentication
-Sometimes it is useful to bypass the cas-authentication, for instance requests with service-account-users. which only exist in the dogu, but not in CAS/LDAP.
+Sometimes it is useful to bypass the cas-authentication, for instance requests with service-account-users, which only exist in the dogu, but not in CAS/LDAP.
 This prevents request-throttling in CAS for requests that only have dogu-internal authentication.
 Since CAS also has throttling for unsuccessful requests, a limiter can be used in the CARP as well.